 In addition to the Boulder Running Company store and Flatirons Running, Boulder has three other running shops within its city limits: locally owned Fleet Feet Boulder and the Newton Running Lab, plus a Sports Authority Elite store.

 Guzman says he has prominent athletes and running industry officials among his silent investors.

 “Running specialty is about being connected to the community,” Guzman says.
 “If you’re not connected to the community or if you’re constrained by anything, you’re not going to make it as a specialty shop.
 My motivation has always been ’if it’s good for the community and good for running, let’s do it.’
 It’s not about worrying what you’ll get out of it as a business, it’s about serving the local community in what they want and what they need.”

-Denver-based Running Specialty Group (RSG) bought the three Boulder Running Company stores in 2013 for a reported $7.4 million as part of a large roll-up of running specialty stores across the U.S. RSG, primarily owned by mall-based running retail giant The Finish Line Inc., has bought or started 59 running specialty shops in the past two years.
+Denver-based Running Specialty Group (RSG) bought the three Boulder Running Company stores in 2013 for a reported $7.4 million as part of a large roll-up of running specialty stores across the U.S. RSG, primarily owned by mall-based running retail giant The Finish Line Inc., has bought or started 59 running specialty shops over the past two-plus years.